 All that you need to know about iXBRLXBRL, iXBRL, taxonomy and instance documents

-What is XBRL
+What does XBRL stand for?

 XBRL, abbreviation for eXtensible Business Reporting Language, is an XML-based language for tagging financial data that enables business to efficiently and accurately process and share their data.
 This is a language that allows the presentation of financial information in a computer readable format.
 This is achieved by tagging each piece of financial information with a label that identifies it in terms of standard accounting or tax concepts.
 XBRL is being increasingly adopted by both businesses and regulators world-wide.